 The aforementioned course modules are supplemented by seminars on topics that are relevant to the nation and its people as well as workshops that seek to develop each student’s leadership potential.
 Students are given the opportunity to interact with eminent speakers who are experts in their respective fields.
 Moreover, visits to sites of historical & cultural significance are planned over the course of the six weeks, including excursions to Agra and Jaipur, as are introductory lessons on the Hindi language and yoga classes in partnership with the Morarji Desai National Institute of Yoga.

-Since 2013, the ISS has had representation from 50 countries spread across six continents.
-In addition to India, these include Afghanistan, Australia, Austria, Bangladesh, Belgium, Bhutan, Brunei, Cambodia, China, Colombia, Denmark, Fiji, France, Germany, Haiti, Indonesia, Italy, Iran, Iraq, Japan, Lao PDR, Lebanon, Malaysia, Mauritius, Mexico, Myanmar, Morocco, Nepal, Nicaragua, Nigeria, Norway, Pakistan, Palestine, Paraguay, the Philippines, Singapore, Sri Lanka, South Africa, Switzerland, Syria, Tajikistan, Thailand, Turkey, Turkmenistan, the United Kingdom, the United States of America, Uzbekistan, Vietnam and Yemen.
+Since 2013, the ISS has had representation from over 50 countries spread across six continents.
+In addition to India, these include Afghanistan, Australia, Austria, Bangladesh, Belgium, Bhutan, Brunei, Cambodia, Canada, China, Colombia, Congo, Denmark, Fiji, France, Germany, Haiti, Indonesia, Italy, Iran, Iraq, Japan, Lao PDR, Lebanon, Malaysia, Mauritius, Mexico, Myanmar, Morocco, Nepal, Nicaragua, Nigeria, Norway, Pakistan, Palestine, Paraguay, the Philippines, Singapore, Sri Lanka, South Africa, Switzerland, Syria, Tajikistan, Thailand, Turkey, Turkmenistan, the United Kingdom (UK), the United States of America, Uzbekistan, Vietnam and Yemen.